 API access to data is controlled at several levels.
 First, a token must be obtained.
 Tokens are on a per user/account level.
 The user generated tokens are created with a specific role or set of capabilities.
 The actual capabilities depend on the token owner’s role relative to the vault(s) being accessed.

-Even with a token, data can only be obtained from a vault to which API access has been enabled by the vault administrator.
+Even with a token, data can only be obtained from a vault to which API access has been enabled by the CDD Support team.
+To enable the API for your vault, the vault administrator should email CDD Support.

 At the next level, a user can only obtain data from projects to which they have access.
 A list of projects a user can access in a particular vault can be determined via an API call.